EnigmaCurry/d.rymcg.tech/_docker_vm/README.md

 This will run a docker server in a virtual machine on your localhost.
-By default, only localhost (`127.0.0.1`) can access the Docker services, but this can also be configured to forward incoming public/external connections from your LAN or router (Set `HOSTFWD_HOST='*'` or set a particular IP address of your network interface).
+By default, only localhost (`127.0.0.1`) can access the Docker services, but this can also be configured to forward incoming public/external connections from your LAN or wider internet (Set `HOSTFWD_HOST='*'` or set a particular IP address of your network interface).